Italian/Library and Information Science, Bachelor of Arts/Master of Science

 Assistant Chair, Languages and Literatures

 The rapid transformation fueled by technological innovation and ever-evolving societal expectations for information are creating new opportunities for information professionals.
-The combination of the bachelor and master’s degrees in French and Library and Information Science offers job opportunities from two complementary disciplines.
-The program prepares you for emerging job opportunities in a variety of traditional and non-traditional settings:
+The dual bachelor and master’s degree program in Italian and M.S.
+Library and Information Science provides job opportunities from two complementary disciplines.
+This program prepares you for emerging job opportunities in a variety of traditional and non-traditional settings:

 - Archives, museums, and record centers

 - Post-secondary institutions